Knowledge and Freedom: Evidence on the Relationship Between Information and Paternalism: Results

 \subsubsection{Beliefs and the intensive margin}

 In both experiments, we asked CAs to estimate the number of people opting for one of the Options under full information.\footnote{In experiment 1, we elicited unincentivized beliefs about how many people out of 1,000 would prefer Option 2.
 In experiment 2, we used data from experiment 1 to elicit beliefs about the preferences of 300 subjects for Option 1.
 These beliefs were incentivized using the binarized scoring rule \citep{hossain2013binarized}.} In experiment 2, we also elicited unincentivized beliefs about behavior under ambiguity (that is, case \textit{(iii)} of Section \ref{partialknowledge}).
-For the models in Table \ref{tabbeliefs}, we put these data on a common scale (proportion of decision-makers thought to prefer Option 1).
+For the models in Table \ref{tabbeliefs} in the Appendix, we put these data on a common scale (proportion of decision-makers thought to prefer Option 1).
 As in Section \ref{patformal}, we call this outcome $\pi$.
-The binary outcome ${\pi > 0.5}$ indicates whether Option 1 is viewed to be the majority choice.
-Evidently, the reported beliefs differ strongly between experiments, with beliefs in experiment 1 implausibly small.\footnote{In experiment 1, beliefs were elicited at various values of $p$ using sliders (see Screen 4 of Section \ref{app.instr} in the Appendix).} Moreover, CAs predict ambiguity aversion (model 5).
 In the models dealing with beliefs about fully informed behavior under risk, our results confirm classic findings on false consensus bias \eg{ross1977false}.
 CAs believe that their subjectively preferred Option is more popular.